Who's Who in the Hospital

 Hospitalist.
 Hospitalists are attending physicians who only care for patients who are in the hospital.
 These doctors don't have offices where they see patients.
 Sometimes pediatricians and family doctors have hospitalists care for their patients while they are in the hospital.
 A hospitalist will stay in contact with your regular doctor but will manage your treatment while you're in the hospital.

 Medical student.
-Medical students (who are training to be doctors) usually spend the first 2 years of medical school in the classroom and the last 2 years seeing patients in a hospital setting.
+Medical students (who are training to be doctors) usually spend the first 2 years of medical school in the classroom and the last 2 years seeing patients in hospital and office settings.

 Physician assistant (PA).
 A physician assistant works under the supervision of a doctor.
 He or she examines patients, diagnoses and treats simple illnesses, orders tests, looks at test results, provides health care counseling, assists in surgery, and writes prescriptions.
 Most PAs have a college degree and have completed a special 2- to 3-year training program.

-Here are some of the specialists you might meet in the hospital:
+Here are some of the specialists you might meet in the hospital.
+A subspecialist:

 Anesthesiologist.
 An anesthesiologist administers medicine during surgery to help you relax and fall asleep.
 The anesthesiologist is present during an operation to watch over you and make sure you have no pain.
 They can also help you manage problems with pain outside of the operating room.